 - I Love Nuclear Power: He's heavy with radiation, which vaguely resembles fire powers when he uses it, and can shoot it through his hands.

 - Irony: His transformation into Blight.
 He was already evil long before his transformation.
 Afterward, his exterior simply matched what was within.

 Terry: Now everyone can see him for what he is...even in the dark.

-- Mutant: One of the side effects of the nerve gas he developed (and got exposed to) was that it was mutagenic, and was influenced by its environment.
-It served as the catalyst with it's own "cure" to turn him to the walking meltdown.
+- Mutant: One of the side effects of the nerve gas he developed (and got exposed to) was that it was mutagenic and influenced by its environment.
+It served as the catalyst with its own "cure" to turn him to the walking meltdown.

 - No One Could Survive That: Apparently died in the Season 1 finale.
 He was never seen again, though the possibility that he was out there, hungry for revenge, hung over his son Paxton.

 - According to the comics, Blight did indeed survive, sort of.
 His body did survive, but he doesn't seem to remember anything about his past life outside of hatred and a desire for vengeance against Batman and Paxton Powers, and was eventually made into a target for the Stalker, and was eventually killed by being caught in a blast furnace.

 - Offing the Offspring: Wanted to do this to Paxton, after he was betrayed by him.

 - Smug Snake: Not even trying to hide it.